quark1482/badwrapi/README.md

 # BadWrAPI - a C++ wrapper for the undocumented Badoo API
-Demo application and wrapper class made in Qt/C++ as a proof of concept on how to connect and use the Badoo API from a desktop program.
+Demo application and wrapper class made in Qt/C++ as a proof of concept on how to connect to the Badoo network from a desktop program.

 Contains reverse-engineered #define's taken from the mobile apps Badoo, Bumble and the now-defunct Blendr.